Download our updated, upgraded PhoneCycle game now, for free!

-Made in 2017 by LMN’s advisory committee member, Kerima Mohideen, the PhoneCycle game is not just a game but a collaborative learning workshop.
-The aim of it is to raise awareness of and stimulate conversation about the social and environmental impacts involved in producing, consuming and disposing of phones and to discuss what we can do about it.
+Made in 2017 by LMN education worker, Kerima Mohideen, the PhoneCycle game is not just a game but a collaborative learning workshop.
+The aim is to raise awareness of and stimulate conversation about the social and environmental impacts involved in producing, consuming and disposing of phones and to discuss what we can do about it.

 What is it?

 The Trivial Pursuit-style board game can be played by six to eight people.
 Teams of one or two are responsible for the four different parts of the lifecycle of a phone – extraction, production, consumption and disposal.
-The players use one or two dice to go around the board, picking up cards along the way about the issues raised and reading them out to each other.
-The cards include casestudies, such as women miners who are exposed to dust, or artisanal (sometimes called ‘illegal’) cobalt miners in the Democratic Republic of Congo that risk their lives due to a lack of safety measures, while in Malaysia, workers sleep eight to a room in a hostel at an electronics company.
+The players use dice to move around the board, picking up cards along the way about the issues raised and reading them out to each other.
+The cards include case studies, such as women miners who are exposed to dust, or artisanal (sometimes called ‘illegal’) cobalt miners in the Democratic Republic of Congo who risk their lives due to a lack of safety measures, while in Malaysia, workers sleep eight to a room in a hostel at an electronics company.

 Using a map in the middle of the board, players identify different parts of the world where the processes involved in making a phone take place.

-What about the environmental and social injustices that relentless production causes?
+- What are the environmental and social injustices that relentless production causes?

 The game is designed for KS4 and KS5 students, but is equally suitable for university students, community groups and organisations.
-It involves quite complex casestudies, and, while the issues can be simplified, it is not yet suitable for children under the age of 12.
-We are beginning to work on a game that caters for under 12s and for people with limited language comprehension.
+It involves quite complex case studies, and, while the issues can be simplified, it may not be suitable for children under the age of 9 unless they can play in mixed groups with adults or older children who can help with the discussion.